Preparing a good resource consent application form

-The wording of s88(3A) has also changed to state that if the consent authority determines that the application is complete, it must return the application.
-This change reflects the fact that applications should be fit-for purpose at lodgment and applications that are deemed to be incomplete should not be accepted under any circumstances.
+If the consent authority determines that the application is incomplete, it must return the application.
+Applications should be fit-for purpose at lodgement and applications that are deemed to be incomplete should not be accepted under any circumstances.
 Accepting incomplete applications does not promote efficient consent processing, as there can be costs and delays incurred later on through further information requests.
 A good pre-application process and guidance will help encourage a complete application at the outset avoiding such delays.

 A checklist that an applicant can 'tick off' is a clear way of communicating the information that must be included for an application to be considered to be complete.
-The following are examples of different forms and checklists for different sorts of applications:
+An example is as follows:

 - Certificate of compliance application form (MS Word 66 KB)